ericallanwest/ericallanwest.github.io/_pages/about.md

 - Recruited and coordinated the efforts of 100+ judges, stewards, and staff members over the three-day event.
 - Served as judge (2012) and assistant director (2013-2014) prior to assuming leadership of the competition.

-## 🍎🏅 Cider — Education, Certifications, and Awards
+## 🍎🏅 Education, Certifications, and Awards

 **Significant Contribution to the Cider Industry** - [American Cider Association](https://ciderassociation.org/) (2017)
 - Fourth recipient of the prestigious annual award conferred by the industry’s largest trade organization.